Privacy and permissions in CRM: how to build a policy

 Now it’s time to think about whether any of your users should have permission to do this.
 When do people actually need to be able to delete something?
 Is it just that they need it off their lists?

 I’ll give you another example, this time from the point of view of our own projects team.
-Although they live in the Projects module, a lot of the actual work is done based off the Activities they create, edit, and use to manage their unending list of to do’s.
+Although they live in the Projects module, a lot of the actual work is done based on the Activities they create, edit, and use to manage their unending list of to-do’s.

 Sharing with others…and who are they?